Top

 • Negotiating with your lender.
 We may work with your lender to pursue loan modifications or new repayment plans.

 • Considering bankruptcy when appropriate.
-Bankruptcy may offer a legal way to delay or stop foreclosure, depending on your financial situation.
+Bankruptcy may offer a way to delay or stop foreclosure, depending on your financial situation.

 • Contact our office for a free, confidential consultation as soon as possible.

-Why Homeowners Choose Our Team for Foreclosure Defense
+Why Fleming Island Homeowners Choose Our Firm

 Frequently Asked Questions

-What makes foreclosure cases in Fleming Island different?
+What Makes Foreclosure Cases in Fleming Island Different?

 Protect your home from foreclosure.
 Call (904) 418-7454 or contact us online to consult a Fleming Island foreclosure attorney today.